bernalvinicius/app-store/README.md

 ## Why?

-This project is part of the selection process for Front-End Developer sent by Talkdesk.
+This project is to improve my knowledge.